pelmers/Map2RouteApp/README.md

 - `yarn ios` to run in the iOS simulator
 - `yarn android` to run in the Android emulator

-> To show maps on Android, you need a Google Maps API key.
+> To show maps on Android and make directions requests, you need a Google Maps API key.
 > Create a file named `src/googleApiKey.js` with the line `module.exports = 'your_key_here'`.

 **Code**: